 In 1967 and ’68 Tom Wilson hosted a free-form radio program called The Music Factory, sponsored by MGM-Verve.
-It first ran on WABC-FM before going national via 12″ vinyl discs distributed to interested radio stations.
-Wilson hosted 26 hour-long syndicated episodes, each of which featured interviews with musicians, producers, and engineers, as well as tracks from MGM, Verve, and affiliated label releases.
+It premiered on WABC-FM (New York) in June 1967, before going national via 12″ vinyl discs distributed to interested radio stations.
+Wilson hosted 25 hour-long syndicated episodes, each of which featured interviews with musicians, producers, and engineers, as well as tracks from MGM, Verve, and affiliated label releases.

 Most episodes were transferred from rare vinyl discs provided by Byron Coley, with the rest provided as digital files by Harry Weinger at Universal.
 Thanks to both gents.
 I have digitally restored the transfers (often a quixotic endeavor—these were not high-quality pressings), and in many cases replaced music tracks with upgraded audio.
 The episodes contain commercials for then-new MGM-Verve releases.
 They are the same commercials, episode after episode, and they become maddening in their repetition.
 You will be endlessly reminded that “Nico is beautiful,” that “Women hate war,” and that buying a Tim Hardin album “is like owning a work of art.”
 One of the recurring commercial announcers is Scott Muni, a longtime figure in New York rock radio.
 Muni had been a Top 40 anchor at WABC-AM until 1965, then gradually transitioned over to FM, eventually finding a home at WNEW-FM in 1967.

 You can stream or download each episode below as mp3 audio.
-I will continue to add episodes after each airs on WFMU.
 The opening and closing theme is “Help, I’m A Rock” by the Mothers of Invention from the 1966 album Freak Out!, produced by Wilson.
 I do not own the rights to any of this music, nor to the programs themselves, and these programs are NOT FOR SALE.

 Program #01 — Tom Wilson